programworks11/java_feature_exploration/README.md

      - standard annotations :  annotations that are provided as part of API

        These can be classified again as
    	   i)  general purpose annotations - useful for general purpose in programs and they are available in java.lang package

 	      @Deprecated, @Override, @SuppressWarnings, @FuncationalInterface (java 8) are general purpose annotations

 	   ii) meta annotations - useful for building custom annotations

-     	      @Documented, @Inherited, @Target, @Retention
+     	      @Documented, @Inherited, @Retention, @Target are custom annotations

-     - custom annotations : annotations that a
+     - custom annotations : annotations that are user defined